dsnidr/Refractor-V1/README.md

 ### **The installation hangs, freezes up my server or just takes forever**

 This issue is often caused by a lack of system memory during the build process of the React client.
 If you are on a low memory system (1gb or less) then you may consider creating a swapfile of 1gb or more to help along the build process.
 Research how to create a swapfile for your Linux distribution for more information.

+### **Too many certificates already issued for exact set of domains**

+Let's Encrypt (the service used to handle our certificates) has rate limiting.
+If you get this error, you have requested too many certificates in their rate limiting timeframe.
+More info can be found (here)[https://letsencrypt.org/docs/rate-limits/].

+### **Challenge failed / Some challenges have failed**

+This is likely because the domain record you're using has not yet been fully propagated.
+Domain changes can take up to 48 hours to propagate fully.
+You should re-try the installation in at least a few hours, if not longer.

 > If you ran into and resolved any issues during the installation which you think others may run into, feel free to add a section under troubleshooting and submit a PR.